 At Camp Denali, community and high quality detail-oriented work are of paramount importance.
 We request flexibility and willingness to help with a range of tasks of all our employees.
+When applying, be sure to review our application process closely.

 Most first year and returning staff can expect to work at least two jobs throughout the summer; ratio of work will be dependent upon experience and company needs.
 We'll seek to discover what combination of roles will be best for you as part of our application and interview process.